Thomas Jefferson statue to be removed from New York City Chambers, commission rules

 Mayor's wife said to 'highlight such an individual is not really who we are as a council'

-The New York City Public Design Commission voted to remove a statue of Thomas Jefferson, the author of the Declaration of Independence and the third president of the United States, from the New York City Council's chambers at City Hall.
+The New York City Public Design Commission voted unanimously to remove a statue of Thomas Jefferson, the author of the Declaration of Independence and the third president of the United States, from the New York City Council's chambers at City Hall.

-The commission approved a plan to loan the 187-year-old statue, which has resided inside City Hall since 1833, to the New York Historical Society in order "to protect the artwork and provide opportunities to exhibit it within an educational and historical context."
+The commission debated a plan to loan the 187-year-old statue, which has resided inside City Hall since 1833, to the New York Historical Society in order "to protect the artwork and provide opportunities to exhibit it within an educational and historical context."
+Yet Commission President Signe Nielsen opposed the plan because the society is a private institution that charges a $22 entrance fee.
+The statue's future remains uncertain.

-The commission favored removing the historic statue, sculpted by Pierre-Jean David, before the end of the year, PIX-11 News reported.
+Yet the commission voted unanimously to remove the author of the Declaration of Independence from its legislative chamber by the end of the year, The New York Post reported.

+"We acknowledge that the piece needs to be removed from the City Council chamber," Nielsen said after the vote.
+"We as a commission will act before the end of 2021 in finding an appropriate location where it remains in the public realm."

 The commission did not immediately respond to Fox News' request for comment.

 NYC'S DE BLASIO BOOTING THOMAS JEFFERSON STATUE FROM CITY HALL